 In this regard, the use of CTC as an alternative (either/or) method to the VA rule would help.
 The CTC method is easy for Customs authorities to implement.
 At the same time, SMEs might also find it easier to comply with, simply needing to show import and export invoices with different classification code.
 The question is determining the level of disaggregation the member countries would deem to satisfy "substantial" transformation, which would vary across commodities.
-Here, protectionist tendencies would surface and agreements (especially between developed and developing countries)

-might be difficult.
+Here, protectionist tendencies would surface and agreements (especially between developed and developing countries) might be difficult.
 Nonetheless, the general rule should lean towards less restrictiveness.
 This implies using a common rule across products, possibly at a 4 to 6-digit level, and if any, with very limited product-specific exemptions.

 The reforms in ASEAN ROOs appear to be heading toward this direction.
 It has started to introduce CTC as a substitute criterion.
 Earlier the product coverage is limited to: iron & steel products in HS Chapter 72, textiles and textiles products, wheat flour, aluminum and wood-based products.
-An increasing number of products are now being covered to apply CTC as alternative criteria to the VA rule for products in additional nine priority sectors, namely: (i) agro-based products; (ii) automotives; (iii) e-ASEAN; (iv) electronics; (v) fisheries; (vi) healthcare; (vii) rubber-based products; (viii) textiles and apparels; and (ix) wood-based products.
+An increasing number of products are now being covered to apply CTC as alternative criteria to the VA rule for products in additional nine priority sectors, namely: (i) agro-based products; (ii) automotives; (iii) electronics; (iv) fisheries; (v) rubber-based products; (vi) textiles and apparels; and (vi) wood-based products.

-Japan's latest bilateral agreements with ASEAN countries have similar elements-predominantly CTC, with alternative use of VA for most.
+Japan's latest bilateral agreements with ASEAN countries has similar elementspredominantly CTC, with alternative use of VA for most.
 The problem would be the different levels of disaggregation used and it is doubtful how liberalizing the regime could be.
 In any case, it appears that Japan's plan is to more easily consolidate the ROO into a Japan-ASEAN ROO.